 Protection Begins at Home

-But dealing with the virus that causes the flu can be tricky.
+Dealing with the virus that causes the flu can be tricky.
 Health officials recommend getting a yearly flu vaccine, and they urge everyone to protect themselves with one time-honored tactic: wash your hands, well and often.
 That may be the single best way to stop the disease in its tracks.

 But in case you find yourself facing an encroaching onslaught of the illness though coworkers or school-age kids, This Old House has a few strategies to make life as hard as possible for the flu—or any germs, for that matter—to take root in your house.